sanskarkr/Netflix-Shows-Movies-using-SQL/README.md

 # Netflix-Shows-Movies-using-SQL

-- **Business Problem:** Netflix wants to gather useful insights on their shows and movies for their subscribers through their datasets.
-The issue is, they are working with too much data (approximately 82k rows of data combined) and are unsure how to effectively analyze and extract meaningful insights from it.
-They need a robust and scalable data analytics solution to handle the vast amount of data and uncover valuable patterns and trends.
+- **Business Problem:**
+Netflix aims to derive meaningful insights from their extensive collection of movies and TV shows to better serve their subscribers.
+However, with a large dataset comprising around 82,000 rows, they are facing challenges in efficiently analyzing the data and extracting actionable trends and patterns.
+They require a scalable and effective data analytics solution to manage this volume and complexity.

-- **How I Plan On Solving the Problem:** In helping Netflix gather valuable insights from their extensive movies and shows dataset, I will be utilizing SQL and a data visualization tool like Tableau to extract relevant information, and conduct insightful analyses.
-By leveraging SQL's functions, I can uncover key metrics such as viewer ratings, popularity trends, genre preferences, and viewership patterns.
-Once the data has been extracted and prepared, I will leverage Tableau to present the findings.
-This will allow for interactive exploration of the data, enabling stakeholders at Netflix to gain actionable insights through visually appealing charts, graphs, and interactive visualizations.
-I plan on creating a dynamic dashboard in Tableau that enables users to delve into specific movie genres, viewer demographics, or geographical regions.
+- **How I Plan On Solving the Problem:**
+To help Netflix uncover valuable insights from their vast dataset, I plan to utilize SQL for data extraction and a data visualization tool like Tableau for analysis and presentation.
+Using SQL, I will identify key metrics such as viewer ratings, genre popularity, content trends, and audience viewing behaviors.
+Once the data is cleaned and prepared, I will use Tableau to develop a visually engaging, interactive dashboard.
+This dashboard will enable stakeholders to explore insights based on specific genres, user demographics, and geographic locations—making it easier for Netflix to make data-driven decisions.

 ## Questions I Wanted To Answer From the Dataset: